Inspired by Jimmy Stewart’s favorite chili at Chasen’s restaurant, my vegan and vegetarian chili also makes delicious chili cheese toast.

 - Sprinkle a generous amount of cheddar over the chili.

 - Bake at 375 degrees for 4 minutes.

 - Now turn the heat up to broil, and broil the chili cheese toast for 2 minutes.
-Check on the toasts, and broil for an additional 2 minutes if desired.
-(I broil until the cheese and the bread are slightly browned.
-In my oven, this is always 4 minutes total broiling time.)
+Check on the toasts, and broil for an additional 2 minutes, if desired.
+Take care not to burn the bread.

 - Remove the toasts from the oven, and sprinkle with parsley.